microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Experience is gained from taking part in a battle equal to the Hit Die of the opponent, +1 for each CS higher than your own.
 For example, a member of the 20-strong Grey Company (CSx5) will earn 3 XP in a battle against 35 Gnolls (a 2Hit Die creature, CSx6).

-## Mass Combat Example

-### Knights vs Red Dragon
+## Mass Combat Example: Knights vs Dragon

-The 500-strong Order of the Purple Flame stand ready against the Red Dragon.
-They are CSx10, while the Dragon, a single critter, is just CSx1, though formidable.
+The 500-strong Knights of the Rose stand ready against the young Dragon.
+They are CSx10, while the Dragon, a single creature, is just CSx1, though formidable.

 500 Knights: HD2d8+4 (14HP), AC18, Lance +7 (1d10+4) or Longsword +6 (1d8+2), CSx10
-Red Dragon: HD13×12+39 (123HP), AC21, Bite +20 (2d6+7) or Breath 10d10 DC24
+Dragon: HD13×12+39 (123HP), AC21, Bite +20 (2d6+7) or Breath 10d10 DC24

-The Dragon flies high above and breathes flame across their phalanx for 46HP damage.
+The Dragon flies high above and breathes flames across their formation for 46HP damage.
 The knights dive for cover beneath their shields (phys+DEX to dodge DC24.
 They roll 25, barely making it).
 They take ½ damage – 23HP, divided by CSx10 for 2HP.
 The Knights are down to 12HP.

-They ready their horses to charge as the Dragon lands, the thunder of 2,000 hooves causing the young Red to pause.
+They ready their horses to charge as the Dragon lands, the thunder of 2,000 hooves makes the young dragon hesitate.
 They hit (rolled 18+7 = 25 vs. AC21), scoring 11 damage, CSx10 for a massive 110HP damage.
-The Red Dragon is down to 13HP against the small army, bleeding from the impact of many lances.
+The Dragon is down to 13HP against the small army, bleeding from the impact of many lances.
 It roars and lunges in anger, biting savagely.
 It hits easily (rolled 6+20 = 26 vs. AC18) for 17 damage, divided by 10 = 2HP.
 The Knights are down to 10HP.
 If they fall below 7HP they will be at half their numbers and down to CSx9.

-They draw their Longswords and surround the downed Dragon, though their weapons to little more than scratch the drake's hide (6 + 8 = 14, a miss).
+They draw their Longswords and surround the downed Dragon, though their weapons do little more than scratch the drake's hide (6 + 8 = 14, a miss).
 The Dragon turns to bite again, and rolls a Natural 20.
 It's a critical, so the Knights take 19HP damage, CSx10 so 2HP lost.
 They are down to 8HP after watching a few more of their number be gobbled up.

 Their longswords bit true (18 +6 = 24 vs. AC21), for 6HP damage, CSx10 for a total of 60HP against the drake.
 It's down, finally, though the Knights have lost 143 (500×4/14) of their number in the battle.
 They commend their souls in valor.